Tornadoes of 2022: April

-There were 220 tornadoes confirmed in the United States in the month of April.

-April 4–7
+April 4–7 (United States)

 On April 4, an enhanced risk for severe thunderstorms was issued from Texas to Mississippi.
 Scattered severe thunderstorms over Texas during the afternoon congealed into a severe squall line that moved east over the Southern United States.
 Several tornadoes were confirmed around the Dallas–Fort Worth metroplex late on April 4, including an EF2 tornado that damaged multiple homes and injured one person near Egan.
 As the line progressed eastward, numerous tornadoes occurred across Mississippi, Alabama, Georgia, and South Carolina spawned by embedded circulations and supercell thunderstorms that formed within the squall line.
 A high-end EF3 tornado within the line significantly damaged or destroyed multiple homes and caused several minor injuries in Bonaire, Georgia.
 Discrete supercells also formed ahead of the squall line in Georgia and South Carolina and quickly became tornadic, spawning multiple powerful, long-tracked tornadoes.
-A large low-end EF3 tornado prompted a tornado emergency for Allendale and Sycamore, South Carolina as it destroyed mobile homes and heavily damaged other buildings, trees, and power lines, injuring one person.
+A large low-end EF3 tornado prompted a tornado emergency for Allendale and Sycamore, South Carolina, as it destroyed mobile homes and heavily damaged other buildings, trees, and power lines, injuring one person.
 Numerous other tornadoes were confirmed elsewhere in South Carolina and in Georgia.
 One death and 12 injuries were confirmed after an EF4 tornado heavily damaged or destroyed several homes and other structures in Pembroke and Black Creek, Georgia, including a few homes that were leveled or swept clean from their foundations.
-An intense high-end EF3 tornado knocked down a large swath of trees northeast of Ulmer, South Carolina and a low-end EF2 tornado caused heavy damage to homes, businesses, trees, and power lines in Manning, South Carolina.
+An intense high-end EF3 tornado knocked down a large swath of trees northeast of Ulmer, South Carolina, and a low-end EF2 tornado caused heavy damage to homes, businesses, trees, and power lines in Manning, South Carolina.
 Severe storms refired across large portion of the Southeast on April 6–7, with more tornadoes being reported in Florida, southern and central Georgia and southeastern South Carolina, although they were all weak.
 This included an EF1 tornado that caused moderate damage to numerous homes and structures in the town of Kite, Georgia.
 In all, 89 tornadoes were confirmed as a result of this outbreak, along with one tornadic fatality, two non-tornadic fatalities, and at least 16 injuries.